Wives are made suitable for our Husband by God

 While preparing though I read a scripture we’ve all probably read a thousand times.
 Genesis 2:18 (NIV) says, “The Lord God said, ‘It is not good for the man to be alone.
 I will make a helper suitable for him.’”

-The word I was stuck on this reading was suitable.
+The word I was stuck on during this reading was suitable.

 According to the Cambridge Dictionary the word suitable is defined as, “being right or correct for a particular situation or person.”